pjinslee/VUHIDPortal/README.md

 VUHIDPortal
 ===========

-A prototype Java servlet health IT web application for interfacing with the VUHID system, hosted by Global Patient Identifiers, Inc.
+A prototype Java servlet web application for interfacing with VUHID, a health IT system hosted by Global Patient Identifiers, Inc.

-NOTE: This repository will be updated within the next few days with the actual code.
-Please check back soon.
+To compile from source, run "mvn assembly:assembly" from within this directory.
+Doing so will generate "vuhidportal.zip", which contains everything (aside from third party software and X.509 certificates) necessary for installing VUHID Portal on your server.

+If you would rather simply extract and install "vuhidportal.zip" without compiling, checkout the "prebuilt" repository branch.